 As the body experiences a drop in blood sugar and a rise in ketones during the initial weeks of your keto diet, you are likely to lose a significant amount of weight.
-It’s possible that after this weight loss, your body can plateau.
+It’s possible that after this weight loss, your body can plateau and we've definitely experienced the same here at Konscious Keto - you are not alone.

-To understand your weight loss better, you’ll need to practice patience as well as good tracking habits and lifestyle habits.
+To understand your keto weight loss better, you’ll need to practice patience as well as good tracking and lifestyle habits.

 Keto Weight Loss Progress: Patience is a Virtue